A range of grants are available to individuals and organisations wishing to present events and activities for National Science Week.

 Please note: these grants are for public engagement and not available for school events in Science Week (for school activities please refer to the National Science Week School Grants below).

 Please note: this grant scheme is for public libraries, community organisations and individuals only.
-Schools wishing to apply for National Science Week funding may apply to the National Science Week School grant scheme.
+Schools wishing to apply for National Science Week funding may apply to the National Science Week School grant scheme, managed by the Australian Science Teachers Association.
 Organisations or individuals (other than public libraries and library staff) should apply to the Victorian Seed Grant – Community scheme even if these organisations or individuals plan to use a library as an event venue.

 National Science Week School Grants

-This grant scheme, managed by the Australian Science Teachers Association, is specifically for schools wishing to gain support to run an event for students during National Science Week.
+This grant scheme, managed by the Australian Science Teachers Association (ASTA), is specifically for schools seeking support to run an event for students during National Science Week.